 (3) Royal Decree No. M/78, dated 1 October 2007.

 (4) Royal Decree No. M/21, dated 19 August 2000.

 (5) Council of Ministers Resolution No. 190, dated 19 June 1989.

 (6) Articles 1,3 and 18 of the Code of Law Practice, issued by Royal Decree No. M/38, dated 15 October 2001.

-2. Please set out the arbitration conventions ratified by your state, and any local arbitration centres.
+2. The arbitration conventions ratified by Kingdom of Saudi Arabia, and local arbitration centres.
 What are the relevant rules/practices in relation to arbitration and how do they interact with civil litigation?

 The Kingdom of Saudi Arabia has ratified several international and regional (judicial assistance and) arbitration treaties and conventions, the most important of which include:

 -The New York Convention on the Recognition and Enforcement of Foreign Arbitral awards of 1958, which entered into effect on 18 July 1994 G (7) subject to an express public policy reservation (widely understood that any part of an award that conflicts with Shariah law will not be recognized and enforced) and a condition of reciprocity (meaning that a Saudi court will not enforce an arbitral award if the country in which the award was rendered do not enforce Saudi arbitral awards);